liangyihuai/blog/_posts/2016-12-26-SparkLearning.markdown

 It is important to note that each time we call a new action, the entire RDD must be computed “from scratch.”
 To avoid this inefficiency, users can persist intermediate results, as we will cover in “Persistence (Caching)”.

 - aggregate

-the following code is for get average.
+the method can change the Type. the following code is for get average.
 ```java
 val result = input.aggregate((0, 0))(
               /*an operator used to accumulate results within a partition, this operator is similar with fold()*/